 Day 5: St Helens to Bay of Fires

-Visit the St Helens History Room for a taste of the region’s colourful past, from the Georges Bay indigenous people to whalers, sailors and Chinese tin miners.
-Next, head 20 minutes north to the resort town of Binalong Bay, gateway to the Bay of Fires, where you’ll find a cluster of idyllic lunch spots such as Moresco Restaurant.
+Visit the St Helens History Room for a taste of the region’s colourful past, from the Georges Bay Aboriginal people to whalers, sailors and Chinese tin miners.
+Next, head 20 minutes north to the resort town of Binalong Bay, gateway to the Bay of Fires, where you’ll find a cluster of idyllic lunch spots, but before you settle in for a feast at Lichen restaurant and cafe, be sure to drop past Lease 65 Oyster Farm for a freshly shucked entree.
 Afterwards, hop aboard The Gardens afternoon cruise to see the southern reaches of the Bay of Fires, which at certain times of year is home to whales, fur seals, sea lions and dolphins.
 Then venture into Mount William National Park and explore some of the gorgeous coastal walks threaded through the surrounds.
-While there is the four day Bay of Fires Lodge Walk, those pushed for time will love the Mount William Summit walk.
-An easy 90 minute return walk, it features panoramic views of the coastline and its iconic red lichen-covered boulders, out to the distant Bass Strait islands.
+While there is the four-day Bay of Fires Lodge Walk, those pushed for time will love the Mount William Summit walk.
+An easy 90-minute return walk, it features panoramic views of the coastline and its iconic red lichen-covered boulders, out to the distant Bass Strait islands.
 Finish the road trip at a typical Tasmanian beach house such as contemporary Belle Vue Beach House, Sea Eagle Cottage or Bay of Fires Seachange– all with magnificent ocean views.

 Make your trip happen